 A retirement plan in which your contributions and your employer’s contributions earn a guaranteed annual interest rate.

 At retirement, you receive all the funds in your account.
-The Defined Benefit Supplement is a cash balance plan.
+The Defined Benefit Supplement and the Cash Balance Benefit programs are cash balance plans.

 A CalSTRS randomly generated number used to identify members.